AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 - 8. Tuple

-    - **Definition**: A data structure that can hold a fixed number of items of different types.
+    - Definition: A data structure that can hold a fixed number of items of different types.
 It is useful for returning multiple values from a method.
-    - **Snippet**:
+    - Snippet:
     ```csharp
     var myTuple = Tuple.Create(1, "Alice", 30); // Tuple with an int, string, and int
     ```

 - 9. ArrayList

-    - **Definition**: A non-generic collection that can hold items of any type.
+    - Definition: A non-generic collection that can hold items of any type.
 It is part of the `System.Collections` namespace and is less type-safe than generic collections.
-    - **Snippet**:
+    - Snippet:
     ```csharp
     using System.Collections;